Udiee/XPN-Inventory-Analytics/README.md

 # XPN-Inventory-Analytics
 For the XPN Inventory Analytics Project

-# Data sets are in the "Data" File in this repository
+Data sets are in the "Data" folder in this repository